-The Australian Collaborating Centre (ACC) supports the WHO Family of International Classifications (WHO-FIC) Network develop, disseminate, maintain and use the WHO-FIC in a way that supports national and international health information systems, and statistical reporting.
+The Australian Collaborating Centre (ACC) supports the World Health Organization Family of International Classifications (WHO-FIC) Network develop, disseminate, maintain and use the WHO-FIC in a way that supports national and international health information systems, and statistical reporting.

-The ACC was first designated as a collaborating centre of the WHO-FIC network in 1991 and was most recently redesignated in May 2010.
-This redesignation extends to May 2014.
+The ACC was first designated as a collaborating centre of the WHO-FIC network in 1991 and was most recently redesignated in May 2014 until May 2018.

-The ACC is located in the AIHW in Canberra.
-The role of head of the ACC is assigned to the CEO of the AIHW or a nominated representative - currently, the Head of the AIHW's Hospitals and Performance Group.
+The ACC is located at the Australian Institute of Health and Welfare (AIHW) in Canberra.
+The role of head of the ACC is assigned to the CEO of the AIHW or a nominated representative—currently, this is the Head of the AIHW's Hospitals, Resourcing and Classifications Group, Jenny Hargreaves.

 The purpose of WHO-CC is to:

 Further information about WHO CC is available on the WHO website.

 WHO has designated a number of collaborating centres to work with it in the development, dissemination, maintenance and use of the WHO-FIC to support national and international health information systems, statistics and evidence.
 These centres belong to the WHO-FIC Network.
 Australia is represented on various WHO-FIC Network committees—see the WHO CC, Committees and Reference groups list (64KB PDF).

 The activities of the ACC are based on the WHO-FIC Network Strategy and workplan.
 This is updated annually and endorsed at the annual Network meeting in October each year.
 The activities of the WHO-FIC, as noted in the annual workplan, can be found on the WHO website.